josephC45/url_shortner/README.md

 ### Future Work / Improvements

 While this project includes all the core features I initially set out to build, there’s always room for enhancement.
-Once logging and tests for kafka/redis are in place, the foundational goals will be complete.
+Once tests for kafka/redis are in place, the foundational goals will be complete.
 The following improvements are planned for a future iteration:

 - Add testing for api-gateway, url-feed-service, and url-kafka-consumer